somhi/PCXT_DeMiSTify/atlas_cyc/README.md

 * VGA addon required

 * Open OSD with F12 key.
-Go to Video and change to MDA ouput and Reset.
+Go to Video and change to MDA ouput.
 Then Load ROMs and Reset.

 * CGA not implemented due to lack of BRAM in this board.
 * **UART port is required to be used to load the OS through the serdrive app.**